 Fees are payable for Building Regulations consent and these are usually in two parts: at the submission of plans and at the stage where the building inspector does the site visits.
 The fees vary depending on the type of work and it is best to contact the local building inspectors department by phone, although many local authorities do have it on line.

-If this follows through it will almost certainly have a detrimental effect on green building initiatives (not to mention encouraging more jerry building).
-It has been a matter of conjecture as to how the UK can fulfil the EU’s aim for all new housing to be zero carbon by 2020, given the poor standard of building generally and the low skill levels of much of the industry.
+This will almost certainly have a hugely detrimental effect on green building initiatives (not to mention encouraging more jerry building).
+It has been a matter of conjecture as to how the UK can fulfil the EU’s target for all new housing to be to EPBD standard by 2020, given the poor standard of building generally and the low skill levels of much of the industry.
 It’s almost like moving from cave man to rocket science in a few years.
 Who would blink first? the industry, the designers or the government?
 Looks like the government because the industry is generally greening up with quite an appetite and architects are falling over themselves to get green projects under their belts.

-Although it is always easy to complain about regulations, the UK building regulations are not particularly difficult to meet compared with anywhere else on the continent and given the huge amount of energy and materials which go into houses, and the longevity of buildings, it would seem to make sense to build better rather than worse in the future.
+Although it is always easy to complain about regulations, the UK building regulations are not particularly difficult to meet compared with much of northern Europe and given the huge amount of energy and materials which go into houses, and the longevity of buildings, it would seem to make sense to build better rather than worse in the future.

 However, self builders are not always looking for the cheapest job: often quality and design are major considerations and they are working to higher standards than the minimum allowed.
 Certainly running costs for heating, lighting, maintenance etc. are important factors.